Part 2 of our training camp was located in the Agoura Hills, which would be our base for the remainder of the training week.

 - Highlights: A beautiful view of the ocean, long and gradual climbs

-The first climb up Stunt (which was descended the day before) is about 6km at an average of 6% grade, although you will climb a bit before to reach the beginning.
+The first climb up Stunt (which was descended the day before) is about 6km at an average of 6% grade, although you need to climb a bit before to reach the beginning.
 This climb is very steady and manageable, with beautiful views of the hills around you.
-Eventually you will reach the same lookout point, which joins Stunt and Piuma, and you will descend Piuma.
+Eventually, you’ll reach the same lookout point, which joins Stunt and Piuma, and you’ll descend Piuma.

-This is a bit of a steeper and faster descent, so it is best to be careful here.
+This is a bit of a steeper and faster descent, so it’s best to be careful here.
 The following stretch along Malibu Canyon is a long descent to the ocean, which as mentioned before has a lot of fast moving traffic.
-You will eventually reach the Pacific Coast Highway (PCH), where you can head towards Malibu for some food, or you can turn right on the PCH where there is a gas station to stop for some re-fueling.
+You’ll eventually reach the Pacific Coast Highway (PCH), where you can head towards Malibu for some food, or you can turn right on the PCH where there’s a gas station to stop for some re-fueling.
 We stopped at the Malibu Kitchen on Cross Creek Road, which had great sandwiches.
-The next climb is Latigo Canyon, which was a favourite among our group due to the great ocean views it offers and it’s shallower grades.
-The climb however is long, at about 14 km and is an average of about 4% grade.
-Beware that there is little shade here, and on a hot day this climb can be very warm.
+The next climb is Latigo Canyon, which was a favourite among our group due to the great ocean views it offers and its shallower grades.
+The climb is long, at about 14 km and is an average of about 4% grade.
+Be aware that there is little shade here, and on a hot day this climb can be very warm.

 Ride 3: Mulholland Highway & Decker Canyon

 The final ride of the week in the Agoura Hills would be a ride out to the ocean via Mulholland Highway, which includes a climb that people call “Rockstore,” as it passes a store named exactly that.
-Mulholland Highway is a beautiful road, and probably my favorite road to descend of the whole trip.
-It has great views, winding through the hillside and is never too steep or sharp.
+Mulholland Highway is a beautiful road and probably my favorite road to descend of the whole trip.
+It has great views, winding through the hillside, and it’s never too steep or sharp.

 - Distance: 74 km or 46 miles